 The GLRPPR Blog is moderated.
-Only authorized individuals (typically GLRPPR staff members, although an occasional “guest blogger” might be asked to provide expert insight on a subject) are capable of posting entries in the blog.
+Only authorized individuals (typically GLRPPR staff members, although an occasional “guest blogger” might be asked to provide expert insight on a subject) are able to post.

-In order to leave a comment on a post, readers must register and login to WordPress, the blog publishing system used to produce the GLRPPR Blog.
-This is free, and simply requires filling out an online form to create a username and password.
+To comment, readers must register and login to WordPress, the blog publishing system used to produce the GLRPPR Blog.
+This is free and requires filling out an online form to create a username and password.
 Once you have a WordPress username and password, you can login at any subsequent time to leave a comment on the GLRPPR Blog.
 When you click on the “leave a comment” link under a blog post, you’ll be automatically prompted to login to WordPress.
 If you’re commenting for the first time, you’ll create your username and password at that time.

-Blog administrators (GLRPPR staff members) must also approve comments before they are published to the blog for public consumption.
+Blog administrators (GLRPPR staff members) must also approve comments before they are published to the blog.
 This is for quality control purposes (e.g. to prevent pranksters or spammers from leaving inappropriate remarks, to ensure professionalism and proper etiquette among those commenting on blog posts, etc.).

 Can I read the blog with my news aggregator?

 Yes, blog posts are available in an RSS feed, just like the GLRPPR news service.

 Can I get blog posts sent to my email account?